Internal Communication in International Companies: Succeeding

 Here are the formats that work well:

-- Multilingual quizzes on company culture, professions, or major events.
+- Multilingual quizzes on company culture, professions, or major milestones.

 - Cross-country challenges or between functions.